-Following the unprecedented thunderstorm asthma event in Melbourne last week, where hundreds of people were hospitalised, dozens placed in intensive care, and 8 people have tragically died, here are some quick tips your doctor wants you to know about thunderstorm asthma and how you can try and prevent it.
+Following the unprecedented thunderstorm asthma event in Melbourne in 2016, where hundreds of people were hospitalised, dozens placed in intensive care, and 9 people tragically died, here are some quick tips your doctor wants you to know about thunderstorm asthma and how you can try and prevent it.

 1. You don’t need to have been previously diagnosed with asthma to suffer from thunderstorm asthma.
 People with pollen allergy, especially rye grass allergy, or those who suffer from hay fever are at risk of allergic reactions that can cause their airways to contract in situations like these, due to the large load of allergenic particles reaching the lungs.